cortu01/AICantSing/README.md

 **AI Can't Sing** is an interactive AI-powered music visualization system that generates real-time artwork based on your voice input.
 The system listens to your speech through a microphone, transcribes it using OpenAI's Whisper API, and creates unique digital artwork using either OpenAI's DALL-E 3 or a local Stable Diffusion model.

+Local models drawn from the AI & Storytelling course, which can be found here: [aist.cortu01.com](https://aist.cortu01.com).

 ### Key Features
 - **Real-time voice transcription** using OpenAI Whisper
 - **Dual image generation**: Choose between OpenAI DALL-E 3 or local Stable Diffusion